 I have loved the theatre and have danced from a young age, so thoroughly enjoy working at DanceEast.
 It’s great to meet so many different people whether they are here to participate in a class, watch a performance, or perform.

 Having worked for a corporate company for over 25 years, I joined DanceEast in 2007 as a front of house assistant.
-I now also work part time as the finance assistant which gives a lovely contrast to meeting people and number crunching.
+I now work part time as finance officer which gives a lovely contrast to meeting people and number crunching.